vuejs/awesome-vue/README.md

 - [vue-datagrid](https://github.com/revolist/vue-datagrid) - Vue grid wrapper for powerful webcomponent revo-grid with excel like rich edit and behavior.
 - [element-ui-sticky-table](https://github.com/iendeavor/element-ui-sticky-table) - Sticky for element-ui table
 - [vue-dataset](https://github.com/kouts/vue-dataset) - A set of Vue.js components to display datasets with filtering, paging, and sorting capabilities!
+- [vue-virtualized-table](https://github.com/givingwu/vue-virtualized-table) - A Virtualized Table component based on Vue.js, it was inspired from rc-table and ant-table, API design is 60%+ consistent.

 #### Notification